-Toan: We can run projects now which are data dependent that will drive serious growth in different areas.
-This is not just at Just Eat, but throughout my career, business intelligence is a valuable asset, and Tableau makes it easy.
+We can run projects now that are data dependent and will drive serious growth in different areas.
+Not just at Just Eat, but throughout my career, business intelligence is a valuable asset, and Tableau makes it easy.